Autotask MCP Server

 Prerequisites

-- Valid Autotask API credentials
+- Valid Autotask API credentials (API user email, secret, integration code)

-- MCP-compatible client (Claude Desktop, Continue, etc.)
+- MCP-compatible client (Claude Desktop, Claude Code, etc.)

 Configuration